trevordevore/levure/framework/helpers/undo_manager/README.md

 What the helper does do is manage undo actions.
 Here is a description of the life of an undo action:

 1. When the user performs an action the developer adds an undo action to an undo stack.
 The undo action has a bare bones `mementos` key associated with it.
-2. The `undoStoreMemento` message is dispatched to `the target`, once for each memento array in the `mementos` of the undo action, when an undo action is added.
-In the `undoStoreMemento` handler the developer generates the memento necessary to reverse the action.
-The Undo Manager will store this memento for use later on.
+2. The `undoStoreMementos` message is dispatched to `the target` when an undo action is added.
+In the `undoStoreMementos` handler the developer generates the memento(s) necessary to reverse the action.
+The Undo Manager will store these memento(s) for use later on.
 3. When the user chooses to undo an action and `undoUndo` is called the Undo Manager dispatches `undoRestoreMementos` to `the target`.
 The message handler is responsible for using the undo action's mementos to restore the application to the correct state.
 The undo action is moved to the redo queue and each memento is assigned the inverse of it's current `type`.
 E.g. if the memento's type is `create` then it would be set to `delete`.

 Here are some diagrams showing what happens when adding an undo action and undoing an action.